 1871 – White’s Chapel Methodist Church is founded.

-1875 – Indian conflicts in Texas come to an end.
+1875 – Conflicts in Texas with Native Americans come to an end.

 1888 – Robert E. Wilson, the founder of the Jellico community, opens a general store near the intersection of present-day Davis Boulevard and Southlake Boulevard.